duarte3333/CppModules/README.md

 2. Copy Constructor (`ClassName(const ClassName&)`):
 If the class manages resources or has pointer members, it **should** define a **copy constructor to create a deep copy of the object.** The copy constructor is called when a new object is initialized with an existing object.
 It should allocate new memory (if needed) and copy the values of member variables to ensure that both objects are independent and don't share resources.
 3. Copy Assignment Operator (`operator=(const ClassName&)`):
-The class should **define a copy assignment operator to properly assign one object to another.** It is invoked when an existing object is assigned the value of another existing object.
+The class should **define a copy assignment operator to properly assign one object to another.** It is invoked when an existing object is asis_signed the value of another existing object.
 The copy assignment operator should handle the resource management and data copying in a way similar to the copy constructor.

 In addition to these three components, there are two optional components that complete the Rule of Five: